crheller/crheller.github.io/_projects/3_project.md

 At a high level, the system is composed of 4 parts:
 1. Database backend
 2. Frontend database APIs
-3. Automated database watchdog that monitors database entries, sends compute jobs to the HPC system, and collects results
+3. Database watchdog to monitor database entries, send compute jobs, and collects results
 4. Compute environment (remote HPC system)

 <div class="row">